plaperdr/blink-docker/README.md

 # Blink + Docker = :heart: #

 ### Disclaimer ###
 This tool is experimental and still in development.
 Feel free to post any issues you encounter so that we can squash the remaining bugs that are hiding.
-Any suggestions or any improvement ideas are welcome to make Blink with Docker a better and stable tool.
+Any suggestions or any improvement ideas are welcome to make Blink with Docker a better and more stable tool.

 ### Requirements ###
 **Docker**, **Python 3** and **gcc** are needed to build Blink.